val-beresneva/GitDocs/src/snapshotting/add.md

 Reverting new paths makes them untracked.

 `add untracked`
-This has a very similar UI to *update* and *revert*, and lets you add untracked paths to the index.
+Similar UI to *update*.
+Also, the staged information for selected paths are reverted to that of the `HEAD` version.

 `patch`
-This lets you choose one path out of a *status* like selection.
+You can choose one path out of a *status* like selection.
 After choosing the path, it presents the diff between the index and the working tree file and asks you if you want to stage the change of each hunk.
 You can select one of the following options and type return: